bollu/absint/README.md

 - Actually identifying the values along the backedge the way we do
 - A collecting semantics that is of use to us

+## Questions about abstract interpretation:
+- Consider the two frameworks of AI.
+One which specifies an `alpha` and a `gamma`, and given a concrete operator `f`, defines the abstract operator `f' = alpha . f . gamma`.

+Now, consider the second framework, which for each concrete operator `f`, defines an abstract operator `f'`.
+Given this, can we _recover_ `alpha` and `gamma`?
+If not, how are the two approaches related?

+- When defining the collecting semantics, one can of course use the "standard" collecting semantics.
+However, to perform analyses such as reaching definitions, we _modify_ the collecting semantics with extra information [(Lecture Notes: Widening Operators and Collecting Semantics - Jonathan Aldrich)](https://www.cs.cmu.edu/~aldrich/courses/15-819O-13sp/resources/widening-collecting.pdf).
+What kinds of modification to the collecting semantics is legal?

+- How do we view symbolic computation as abstract interpretation?

 ## Links
 - [Course taught at MIT (has pretty pictures for abstraction and concretization)](http://web.mit.edu/16.399/www/#notes)